Tag Archives: Relationships

 While our relationship and communication continue to require work, I assured her that I don’t blame her for all the bad.

 Let me be clear: I do not hate Mama.
 I NEVER hated Mama.
 I hated her behavior.
 I resented everything and everyone that took her away from me as a child!
 Though my mind may still remember the neglect, I realize that nothing I did or did not do could have changed her then.
 Or now.
-I can only change myself and aim for becoming better.
+I can only change myself and aim to become better.

-Several years ago, someone recommended Irregular People, by Joyce Landorf which helped me tremendously.
+Several years ago, someone recommended Irregular People, by Joyce Landorf, which helped me tremendously.
 Nearly everyone has a difficult or “irregular” person in his or her life.
 They can be emotionally tone-deaf and not really hear you.
 They may be emotionally blind and not see you.
-They may even have a speech impediment and not say the right thing to you.
-You cannot please that person; you cannot change them no matter how much you wish to.
+They may even have a speech impediment and struggle to express themselves adequately to you.
+You cannot please that person; you cannot change them, no matter how much you wish to.

 Yes, writing is therapeutic, but if I can show just one person that they are not alone in their struggles, then I have done something good.
 Through it all, one can have purpose and meaning and overcome.